 Traditional midwives use their own supplies (gloves, antiseptic cleaners, scissors, traditional herbs, medicine, bandages, testing equipment) when available.
 Yet, because many midwives do not receive payment for long periods of time, supplies are scarce.
-Midwives must persevere without supplies for the sake of their clients.
+Midwives must persevere without supplies for the sake of their clients and their lives.
 To proceed without the necessary resources can be very precarious for the woman, infant, and midwife.

 With no provisions, women and infants are at risk for infection.
 And, traditional midwives are susceptible to any disease (such as Malaria or HIV) their clients may have.
 Lacking proper testing equipment, these midwives must treat every woman and infant with extreme caution because so many of Uganda's people are infected with HIV or Malaria.